Lorti/radiated-pixel-theme/README.md

 Radiated Pixel Theme
 ====================

-This is the WordPress theme for http://www.radiatedpixel.com/.
+The WordPress Theme for http://www.radiatedpixel.com/.

 What is this theme made of?
 ---------------------------